Photo: salva.tours/Shutterstock

 Ruins of ancient Romans’ summer villas exist throughout Ponza, and scholars believe that the island was featured in the Ancient Greek epic The Iliad.
 Legend has it that the cave where the siren Circe entrapped Odysseus is on the west side of the island, but it’s hard to reach.
 It might be easier to take a long swim from Frontone to the Grotta degli Smeraldi, another beautiful sea cave.

 This three-mile-long sliver of land, just off the northwest coast of Sardinia and reachable by ferry, is the most unusual island on this list.
-It proclaimed itself a kingdom in the late-1800s and was recognized as such by the onetime King of Sardinia.
-But even members of the same “royal” family couldn’t agree on whether or not the so-called world’s smallest kingdom should really remain one — seeing as one of them left Tavolara for Italy upon her death in 1934 though her nephew claimed to still be regent.
-The owner of the island’s only restaurant still claims the throne.
-No matter — the open-air summer restaurant is a nice spot for a drink, and the beach in front of it is the perfect place for a long swim.
+It proclaimed itself a kingdom in the late 1800s and was recognized as such by the former King of Sardinia.
+But even members of the same “royal” family couldn’t agree on whether the so-called world’s smallest kingdom should remain one.
+One of them left Tavolara for Italy upon her death in 1934, though her nephew claimed to still be regent.
+Today, the owner of the island’s only restaurant still claims the throne.
+However, none of that really affects your visit — the open-air summer restaurant is a nice spot for a drink, and the beach in front of it is the perfect place for a long swim.

-Tavolara, which has just a few full-time residents, is essentially a very tall peak housing NATO radio equipment and a flat stretch extending out from it.
+Tavolara, which has just a few full-time residents, is essentially a very tall peak, housing NATO radio equipment, and a flat stretch extending out from it.
 That stretch has a pleasant walking path through protected dunes leading to snorkeling spots and a petite beach at the end.
-We recommend sticking to Tavolara’s flat zone.
-You could try to hike up in the direction of its 1,854-foot peak, as we did, but the mountain eventually gets too steep, and the trail gives way to ropes dangling down sheer limestone walls hundreds of feet above the sea — with none of the safety gear you’d find in an actual rock-climbing locale.
-You can’t go much further, anyway, as that part of the island is off limits to civilians.
+I recommend sticking to Tavolara’s flat zone.
+You could try to hike up in the direction of its 1,854-foot peak, as I did, but the mountain eventually gets too steep, and the trail gives way to ropes dangling down sheer limestone walls hundreds of feet above the sea — with none of the safety gear you’d expect in a designated rock-climbing area.
+You can’t go much further, as that part of the island is off limits to civilians.

 Panarea typical landscape, Sicily, Italy